kavya-prabahar/Inventory-Management-System/README.md

 ## 🔍 Features

-- **Authentication** using JWT (Login & Register)
+- Authentication using JWT (Login & Register)
-- **Product Management**
-  - Add new products with code, name, price, and initial stock
-  - View inventory and stock levels
+- Manage product inventory by adding and viewing items.
-- **Sales Management**
-  - Add and view sales by date
+- Record and review sales by date, with real-time stock updates.
-  - Auto-fill product details when code is entered
+- Auto-fetch product details (code, name, price) when adding sales or inventory.
-  - Updates stock in real time
-- **Sales Reports**
-  - View past sales by date
+- View daily sales summary including total value.
-  - See total sales amount and individual transactions
-- **Routing with Protection**
-  - Protected routes for product, sales, and inventory pages
-  - Token expiration handling with user redirection

-## 🛠️ Tech Stack

-**Frontend:**
-- React.js
-- React Router DOM

-**Backend:**
-- Node.js
-- Express.js
-- MongoDB with Mongoose
-- JSON Web Token (JWT) for authentication

 ## 🚀 How to Run Locally